shibedrill/shibedrill/README.md

 # Hi hello!!
 ## For hire!
 Check out the sections on my favorite languages, technologies, and topics to see if I'd be a decent fit.
-I'm also open to freelance work.
+I'm open to freelance and part time work.
 ## About
 I'm River (or Shibe Drill) [she/they/it].
 I'm a programmer and tinkerer, currently studying Computing & Informatics at Rowan University.
 <p float="center">